 Another purchase from Maplins for about £20.
 Good for cleaning grease off small articles (smaller than a 4mm bogie coach for example) before painting.
 I’ve shown it here with a loco tender to give an idea of size.
 In use it would full of water - it isn’t in the photo.

 If you have an airbrush compressor, than a grit blaster is a good addition to the armoury.
 I use this regularly on brass and nickel silver followed by a dunk in the ultrasound cleaner, prior to painting.
 It gives an excellent key for paint.
 I tried it recently on a second hand white metal loco kit which needed a repaint.
 I was a bit concerned that it would be too aggressive, and pit the white metal, but it was fine, and took only about 10 minutes to strip the model back to bare metal.
 Don’t use the aluminium oxide sold with the grit blaster.
 It’s expensive, and leaves a horrible mucky residue on whatever you’re trying to clean.
 Use fine silver sand instead.

 I have a range of pens for lining and lettering - bow pens, mapping pens, Rotring pens.
 My favourite bow pens are the oldest ones - my father’s from the 1950’s, and better than more recent ones that I have bought.
-I like to use opaque ink for loco lining, rather than enamel paint - I think it’s easier to use, and easier to remove if you’re less-than satisfied with the end result.
+I have in the past used opaque ink for loco lining, but I have developed my technique a bit more and now use enamel paints.

 Mini drills sometimes get a bad press as being only usable for stirring paint.
 I do use mine for that, but it also gets used a lot for cutting and grinding using abrasive discs, and removing excess solder with dentist’s burrs.
 It also gets used a lot for cleaning loco wheels with a rotary wire brush - less abrasive and quicker than the alternative of a glass fibre brush.